ComPWA/ampform/doc/contribute.rst

 <http://pylint.pycqa.org/en/latest/>`_, and `tox.ini
 <https://github.com/ComPWA/expertsystem/blob/master/tox.ini>`__ for `flake8
 <https://flake8.pycqa.org/>`_ and `pydocstyle <http://www.pydocstyle.org/>`_).
-These config files **define our convention policies**.
-If you run into persistent linting errors this may mean we need to further specify our conventions.
+These config files **define our convention policies**, such as :pep:`8`.
+If you run into persistent linting errors, this may mean we need to further specify our conventions.
 In that case, it's best to create an issue and propose a policy change that can then be formulated in the config files.

 Pre-commit
 ----------

 All **style checks** are enforced through a tool called `pre-commit
 <https://pre-commit.com/>`__.
-This tool needs to be activated, but only once
+This tool needs to be activated, but only once,
 after you clone the repository:

 .. code-block:: shell